mailbox-encore/VstHostSwitcher/README.md

 And then type ``./VstHostSwitcher-Build.ps1`` and press the ENTER key:
 ![PowershellExe2-Image](images/PowershellExe2.png)

-Or type ``powershell "./VstHostSwitcher-Build.ps1"`` and press the ENTER key from a simple DOS / cmd.exe window like this:
+Alternatively you can also open a simple DOS / cmd.exe window like the one below,  type ``powershell "./VstHostSwitcher-Build.ps1"`` and press the ENTER key:
 ![PowershellExe3-Image](images/PowershellExe3.png)

 Now you just have to chooose a folder location to install/store the executable.